diamant3/chip-walo/README.md

 Reference: [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)

->"WALO" is from the tagalog word of the number 8.
+*"WALO" is from the tagalog word of number 8.*

 # Features